bra1nDump/ai-task-vscode/docs/features/multi-file-diff/multi-file-edit-mvp.md

   - A prompt for generating diffs
   - Code to parse the diff format
   - VScode command to apply the diff
-- Code to assemble the prompt from the breadcrumbs, .bread file and diff generation prompt
+- Code to assemble the prompt from the breadcrumbs, .task file and diff generation prompt
 - VSCode birb command to release the bots